U.S. industry shows some vigor, but housing soft

 WASHINGTON U.S. industrial production rose at a faster-than-expected clip in March, the latest sign the economy was gaining momentum.

-Groundbreaking for new homes also increased but remained well below the post-recession peak hit in November, signaling the drag the housing market is placing on the economy.
+Groundbreaking for new homes also increased but remained well below the post-recession peak hit in November, signalling the drag the housing market is placing on the economy.

 "Several parts of the economy are warming up, but housing is the exception," said Ryan Sweet, a senior economist at Moody's Analytics in West Chester, Pennsylvania.
 "We are still on track for very strong second-quarter growth."